Dronotique/raspap-webgui/README.md

 www-data ALL=(ALL) NOPASSWD:/sbin/reboot
 www-data ALL=(ALL) NOPASSWD:/sbin/ip link set wlan0 down
 www-data ALL=(ALL) NOPASSWD:/sbin/ip link set wlan0 up
+www-data ALL=(ALL) NOPASSWD:/sbin/ip link set wlan1 down
+www-data ALL=(ALL) NOPASSWD:/sbin/ip link set wlan1 up
 www-data ALL=(ALL) NOPASSWD:/sbin/ip -s a f label wlan0
+www-data ALL=(ALL) NOPASSWD:/sbin/ip -s a f label wlan1
 www-data ALL=(ALL) NOPASSWD:/bin/cp /etc/raspap/networking/dhcpcd.conf /etc/dhcpcd.conf
 www-data ALL=(ALL) NOPASSWD:/etc/raspap/hostapd/enablelog.sh
 www-data ALL=(ALL) NOPASSWD:/etc/raspap/hostapd/disablelog.sh